AssemblyScript/assemblyscript/lib/loader/README.md

   A 64-bit float view on the memory.

 * **newString**(str: `string`): `number`<br />
   Allocates a new string in the module's memory and returns its pointer.
-Requires `allocate_memory` to be exported from your module's entry file, i.e.:
+Requires `memory.allocate` to be exported from your module's entry file, i.e.:

   ```js
   import "allocator/tlsf";